 A well-managed IPM program requires a combination of strategies to be successful.
 There are no magic bullets or one-size-fits-all programs.
 Every food plant and every pest issue is unique and influenced by the conditions present.
 A true professional understands this and uses the information to establish a successful IPM program.
 The core elements of an Integrated Pest Management program are:

 - Problem-solving using the ICE principle

 - Understanding and using prerequisite programs to control or change the environment supporting the pest population

 - Implementing a correct and effective monitoring program

 - Collecting and establishing trends from the data available

 The ICE principle is a problem-solving strategy that has several applications in a food plant.

 C = Control

 Identify, introduce, intensify

-If an issue is discovered, the next step is to determine immediate steps that need to be taken to avoid potential adulteration of food products.
-A short term corrective action is not a complete solution to the problem.
+If an issue is discovered, the next step is to determine immediate steps that need to be taken to avoid the potential adulteration of food products.
+A short-term corrective action is not a complete solution to the problem.